SEARCH

 King wrote about the importance of earthworms, bacteria, and fungi—”the biological condition of the soil is of the utmost importance in the health of the soil” and said he had been experimenting with no-dig vegetable gardening since 1920.
 “Nature provides an answer to all our arguments in favour of using the spade if only we are prepared to listen.”

-King’s work was followed a couple of years later by Gardening Without Digging written by A. Guest, which sounds like a nom-de-plume.
-Some people say he was Arthur and others Albert but we have no biographical details other than he lived in South Yorkshire.
+King’s work was followed a couple of years later by Gardening Without Digging written by Albert Guest.
+We have no biographical details other than he lived in South Yorkshire.

 His book seems to have done well.
 I couldn’t find a digital version anywhere online.